Throw Your Litter Into The Bin

 Avoid Chewing Gum

 Chewing gum is banned in Singapore unless if it is used for medical purposes (like nicotine gums, for example).
 So if you happen to arrive from neighboring countries like Malaysia or Thailand, be sure to clear your bags and avoid chewing any gum in Singapore.
 However, if you really need to, keep it to just two packs (which is the legal limit allowed).

 Ask For Food Prices Before Ordering

 Singapore’s vibrant food scene attracts tourists from all over the world who come to try local dishes at famous eateries like Chomp Chomp or Gluttons By The Bay.
 However, there have been cases where tourists get unknowingly charged exorbitant amounts for seasonal chilli crab or even durians.
-So, the next time you head to a hawker center, be sure to ask and agree to a price before ordering your dinner, or it is sure to leave a bitter aftertaste.
+So, the next time you head to a hawker center, be sure to ask and agree to a price before ordering your dinner.

 Avoid Vandalism at Any Cost

 Vandalism has been the subject of various high-profile punishments by the government against tourists in Singapore and should be avoided as much as possible.
 In 2005, two German tourists were sentenced to caning for spray-painting on Singapore’s public train carriages.
 However, if you do enjoy street art and murals, there are plenty of trendy neighborhoods like Telok Ayer and Tiong Bahru that are littered with striking works of art for you to enjoy.

 Singapore’s regulations on smoking have intensified recently, with the infamous ban on smoking at Orchard Road – the nation’s largest shopping district – taking effect by 2018, smokers are now only allowed to smoke at designated areas or be fined.
 How do you identify these smoking areas?
 They are usually outlined in yellow paint and situated in spots far from the public eye.